 Cement can be put between the surface and the exterior of the hole, also known as the annulus.
-The exterior is meant to give structural support to the new wellbore and also isolate potentially hazardous high pressure zones from the surface and from each other.
-Afterwards, drilling can go deeper probably to more unbalanced and aggressive configurations.
+The exterior is meant to give structural support to the new wellbore and also isolate potentially hazardous high-pressure zones from the surface and from each other.
+Afterward, drilling can go deeper probably to more unbalanced and aggressive configurations.

 What Effect Does Oil Drilling Have on the Ocean?

 1. Spills cause the most damage

 The accidents also end up negatively affecting coral reefs and aquatic life.
 When birds and other sea creatures get oiled, they lose their potential of hunting for food for their survival.
 Spills also expose individuals to seafood that is not safe for consumption.

 Offshore searching teams mostly use air guns to send sound signals into water bodies; the sound then bounces off the ocean bed enabling the groups to establish maps that can discover underwater oil potential areas.

 Since fish like a dolphin and other aquatic animals use sound to search for food, communication and traveling, the loud sound waves can interrupt their daily lives.
 Seismic studies tend to cover up to 600 miles and go for almost a month.

 Offshore drilling generates waste substances like bilge water and chemical by-products.
 Some of these wastes may get into the ocean.
 The United States Environmental Protection Agency (EPA) controls such wastes by ensuring the oil drilling companies send the waste materials to dispose them at the shore, alternatively, they treat the waste products before releasing them back into the ocean.
 On occasions, however, the industries release the waste substances minus treating them.